Accessible Participation Policy

 No individual shall be discriminated or retaliated against, coerced, intimidated, threatened, harassed, or interfered with for:

 - Opposing any act or practice made unlawful by the ADA;

 - Filing a charge, testifying, assisting or otherwise participating in an investigation, proceeding or hearing to enforce any provision of the ADA;

 - Aiding or encouraging another individual in the exercise of any right granted or protected by the ADA; or

 - Having a family, business, social or other relationship or association with an individual with a known disability.

 Required ADA Statement for All Informational Brochures, External Communication, and Websites

-Persons requesting accommodations in accordance with ADA should contact the Office of Equal Opportunity at least 72 hours before the event.
-Additional information is available from the Office of the ADA Coordinator, Smith Hall, Room 127, VOICE (337) 475-5428; FAX (337) 475-5960; TDD/TTY; Hearing Impaired (337) 562-4227; firstname.lastname@example.org.
+Persons requesting accommodations in accordance with ADA should contact the Office of Inclusive Excellence at least 72 hours before the event.
+Additional information is available from the Office of Inclusive Excellence, Burton Business Center, Room 404, voice (337) 475-5428; fax (337) 475-5960; TDD/TTY, hearing impaired (337) 562-4227; or firstname.lastname@example.org.